WStochmal/wstochmal/README.md

 🧪 **I've tried**: C, C++, C#, React Native
 ⚙️ **I frequently use**: React, JavaScript, TypeScript, Java, CSS

-This profile mainly contains projects developed during my university studies.
+This profile features personal projects, as well as projects completed as part of my studies.